UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 Steel tariffs remain an evolving issue for Canadian importers and manufacturers.

-Whether new tariffs are introduced, or existing regulations are modified, companies that proactively manage COM compliance, supply chain diversification, and technical import documentation will be better positioned to adapt.
+Whether new tariffs are introduced, or existing regulations are modified, companies that proactively manage Country of Manufacture as well as Country of Melt and Pour compliance, supply chain diversification, and technical import documentation will be better positioned to adapt.

 By ensuring proper MTR verification, customs compliance, and sourcing strategies, businesses can mitigate financial risks and maintain supply chain stability – even in a shifting trade environment.